 The kidneys produce urine, which drains into the bladder.
 When urinating, the urine passes from the bladder through an opening in the lower part and flows through a tube called the urethra.
 In women, the urethral opening is just above the vagina.
 In men, it is at the tip of the penis.

 As the bladder fills, the nerve signals sent to the brain eventually trigger the urge to urinate.
-When urinating, nerve signals normalize the relaxation of the muscles of the pelvic floor and the urethra (urinary sphincter muscles).
-The muscles of the bladder contract, pushing urine.
+When urinating, nerve signals normalize the relaxation of the muscles of the pelvic floor and the urethra (urinary sphincter muscles)—the powers of the bladder contract, pushing urine.

 Involuntary contractions of the bladder

-Overactive bladder is due to the fact that the muscles of the bladder begin to contract involuntarily even when the volume of urine in the bladder is low.
+An overactive bladder is because the muscles of the bladder begin to contract involuntarily even when the volume of urine in the bladder is low.
 This involuntary contraction creates the urgent need to urinate.